-Types of Parenting: Getting Married:
+Types of Parenting

 Some couples choose to get married after the discovery of an unplanned pregnancy.
 This option may prove to be a positive one for many couples.

 Most couples are encouraged not to get married merely for the “sake of the baby.”
 Marriage has enough challenges even when entering into it for the all the right reasons.
 If you are in a positive, solid relationship, the parenting option might make the most sense since it involves two people committed to meeting the needs of the baby.

-Types of Parenting: Joint Parenting or Joint Custody
+Joint Parenting or Joint Custody

-Types of Parenting: Single Parenting / Visitation:
+Single Parenting / Visitation

+Single parenting is usually chosen by an individual who wants the baby but whose partner has abandoned the relationship and does not desire to be a part of the baby’s life.
 In most cases, child support should still be expected and legally required.
 However, if the absent parent is disinterested, it can make collecting child support more difficult.
 This option is the most challenging because it places most of the parenting responsibilities on your shoulders.
 In such cases, friends and family often become the best and most reliable source of support.